MrKsey/torrserver-plus/README.md

 - Automatic adding a torrent for downloading to qBittorrent if more than 30% of the torrent is viewed (loaded to TorrServer cache)
 - Torrents are added to QBittorrent in a PAUSED state
 - Torrents resume loading at 2 a.m.

-ℹ See QBittorrent and [ts.ini](https://github.com/MrKsey/torrserver-plus/blob/main/ts.ini) settings for additional parameters
+ℹ See qBittorrent and [ts.ini](https://github.com/MrKsey/torrserver-plus/blob/main/ts.ini) settings for additional parameters

 ### Installing